 - Cons: If the leader lacks expertise and can’t help development, this style will probably fail.
 Also, in work environments where there’s a large performance discrepancy – coaching managers may persist on developing other than letting go of a poor performer.

-The key to effective leadership and team management is to take in the pros of each of the management styes and develop your unique repertoire to use in appropriate environments, situations and groups of employees.
+The key to effective leadership and team management is to take in the pros of each of the management styles and develop your unique repertoire to use in appropriate environments, situations and groups of employees.

 Manage your team’s tasks and processes: